resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 And we have learnt that snapshots only save the primary drive of an instance.
 If you use the secondary drive, for example to put large data sets on, you will not backup that data with a snapshot.

+-- *Slide* --

+## Exercise 10

+Make your shared snapshot private again!

+-- *Slide End* --

+Hold up a Red sticky note if you run into problems.

+And a Green one once you are done.